atsushieno/uapmd/external/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 Regarding #6 and #7, Most cross-platform plugin formats achieve that as they do not have to change the behavior per platform.
 But most of the plugins do not work in format-agnostic way, as they do not save and load state in the compatible binary manner.
 We need to use something like MIDI-CI Property Exchange Get and Set Device State.
 Or YAMAHA DX-7 Cart which is just a sequence of MIDI 1.0 SysEx messages.

 It is mostly not about plugin identification, but if there is no way to extract the "identity" of the "same" plugin, then cross-format portability will not happen.
 So it is still an essential requirement here.

+## Dealing With Inconsistency

+Users may remove audio plugins at any time and we cannot detect any changes so far (in theory we could though, at least for those plugin formats that are based on filesystem using filesystem watcher).
+When we report users about missing plugins, the error message would not make sense without plugin name (human-readable).
+PluginIDs are not meant for human beings (especially on AudioUnit, as their IDs are based only on 3 four-byte fields).

+You should probably save the entire `PluginCatalogEntry` instead of the plugin ID.
+The simple plugin ID string isn't enough as you will have to save its plugin format name, anyway.

 ----